slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"If a journalist can have a hidden agenda, imagine a historian."
 -- rapahelz@x*

-> *"If all you study is the news then you'll conclude that things have never been worse.
-If all you study is history then you'll conclude that things have never been better."
+> *"If all you study is the news then you’ll conclude that things have never been worse.
+If all you study is history then you’ll conclude that things have never been better."
--- BrianFeroldi@x*
+-- brianferoldi@x*

 ### On memory